 Water conservation is fast becoming a key component of water resource planning across the nation, especially in the western United States.
-A meaningful and effective water conservation plan is a key element to accomplishing efficient water delivery while minimizing system costs and protecting a valuable and limited resource.
+A meaningful and effective water conservation plan is a key element to accomplishing efficient water delivery while minimizing system costs and being able to help protect a valuable and limited resource.

 Fort Collins-Loveland Water District (FCLWD) is committed to optimizing its water supplies and system through practical water conservation practices.
 The benefits will include delaying the purchase of costly water supplies and infrastructure upgrades and reducing wastewater flows and treatment.
 The purpose of this Water Conservation Plan is to guide FCLWD in the process of water conservation planning and implementation.
 The planning horizon for this plan is ten years, from 2008 to 2017.